 “Okay, thank you for explaining this to me.
 I understand it much better now,” I said.

-I realised that in spite of being told all my life that I had severe nerve problems, it was perfectly normal that I was still having a difficult time letting go.
+I realized that in spite of being told all my life that I had severe nerve problems, it was perfectly normal that I was still having a difficult time letting go.
 Especially whenever I saw or heard a windmill.
 That sound brought me right back to the night after my grandfather hung himself.
-I realised that windmills would forever remind me of where I was with those feelings.
+I realized that windmills would forever remind me of where I was with those feelings.

 He said, “You’re welcome, sweetie,” and winked at me as he continued eating.
 “You are an amazing cook, Anna.
 This meal is delicious, thank you for making this and inviting me to stay for dinner.”